nulib-oer/lantern/README.md

 ## Starting Manuscript Files

 Lantern provides [conversion scripts](https://github.com/nulib-oer/lantern/blob/main/lantern.sh#L20) for a subset of file formats that Pandoc is able to convert.
+Lantern will convert these file formats to Markdown:

 | File Extensions | Format             | Related Applications                     |
 |-----------------|--------------------|------------------------------------------|